Weet jij waar jouw CBD olie vandaan komt?

 By expertly processing and extracting these high-quality CBD plants, we can extract amazingly beautiful extracts that would be impossible to make from industrial hemp.

-A very important difference with industrial hemp is that this high-quality CBD hemp is chock full of cannabinoids, terpenes and flavonoids.
-These plants are naturally grown dried in about 14 days, while retaining as many terpenes etc. as possible.
+A very important difference from industrial hemp is that this high-quality CBD hemp is chock full of cannabinoids, terpenes, and flavonoids.
+These plants are naturally dried in about 14 days, while retaining as many terpenes etc. as possible.

-When we can freeze-dry, it is the very best way to harvest and process the plant material.
-A very promising installation is the CRS 2000 CryoMass from America.
+When we can freeze-dry, it's the best way to harvest and process plant material.
+A promising system is the CRS 2000 CryoMass. from America.

 Unpurified NOT decarboxylated Full-Spectrum extracts made from these plants are (HTFS) extracts containing the full spectrum of cannabinoids, terpenes and flavonoids from the plants.
-Just as Mother Nature intended, completely in balance.
-And responsible for the many success stories.
+Just as Mother Nature intended, completely balanced.
+And responsible for many success stories.

-Unfortunately, large-scale cultivation of thisCBD cannabis is not officially (yet) permitted in Europe; since it is NOT European Certified Industrial Cannabis , it is prohibited.
+Unfortunately, large-scale cultivation of thisCBD cannabis is not officially (yet) permitted in Europe; as it is NOT European Certified Industrial Cannabis , it is prohibited.

 Decarboxylation is creaming